Day 18 Glorious Mysteries-------The Rose of Hildesheim_

 The Feast of the Assumption is celebrated by the Church on August 15th which is also my Maddie's birthday.I can't tell you how beautiful Maddie is with her big black eyes, her long black wavy hair and her serious look.
 She will be getting a colorful wooden child's rosary for her birthday .At Mass last Sunday, I suggested that she talk to Mary in her mind.
 She looked puzzled and then said ;"show me".So I closed my eyes and talked to my Mother and wondered if she could understand what I was doing.
 She, Mary and I have this connection ..

 I am sure that I will never see the wonderful German rose bush but knowing it is there gives me inordinate pleasure.To complete the circle, my mother, whose green and gold beads were never far from her hands, passed away on the feast of the Assumption, August 15th, in 1996.

 "Mary, protect my sweet girl, hold her to your breast and guide her life.
 I am so glad that she is my granddaughter.
-For the mother with the green beads, eternal gratitude for her faithfulness to your Son.
-For your unexpected entrance into my life in so many ways, Mary, I consecrate myself to you."
+For my mother of the green beads, eternal gratitude for her faithfulness to your Son.
+For your unexpected entrance into my life, Mary, I consecrate myself to you."

 Tuesday, June 20, 2017